xlwings/xlwings/docs/pro/server/server_authentication.rst

          </Scopes>
      </WebApplicationInfo>

 5. Acquire an access token in your client-side code and send it as Authorization header to your backend where you can parse it and/or use it to authenticate with Microsoft Graph API.
-The quickstart repo has a dummy global function ``globalThis.getAuth()`` that you can implement as follows:
+The officejs quickstart repo has a dummy global function ``globalThis.getAuth()`` in the ``app/taskpane.html`` file that you can implement as follows:

     .. code-block:: js